ethereum/web3.py/docs/providers.rst

         (e.g. ``block_num = await w3.eth.block_number``)

-        The responses from this method are formatted by *web3.py* formatters and run through the middlewares that were present at the time of subscription.
+        The responses from this method are formatted by *web3.py* formatters and run through the middleware that were present at the time of subscription.
         Examples on how to use this method can be seen above in the `Using Persistent Connection Providers`_ section.